It’s back. The dreaded family vacation.

 Maybe it’s because we are all so excited to have time off work and are, therefore, anxious to do something fun every minute of every day (which is totally unrealistic).
 Or maybe it’s because we have different ideas of what constitutes “fun” and therefore have different priorities when it comes to vacations.
 Whatever the reason, our family vacations have become so stressful that no one looks forward to them anymore.

 So this year, I am determined to change the dynamic and make our annual trip something that we actually look forward to!
 Here are some of my plans for simplifying summer family vacation planning, and I hope it can bring some benefit for some of you too.

 Be flexible when booking your accommodation if you can.

-If you’re not tied down to school holidays or work commitments, consider traveling outside of peak season when accommodation tends to be cheaper.
+If you’re not tied to school holidays or work commitments, consider travelling outside peak season when accommodation is cheaper.
 If cost is not an issue and you have children who are in school, then consider taking them out of school for a week or two so you can enjoy substantial savings on accommodation, experiences and activities during the quieter seasons.

 Book any extras you want early.

 If there’s a specific attraction or activity that you know your family will enjoy, book it as soon as possible.
 You don’t want to get to your destination only to find out that the tickets are sold out, or they’re no longer accepting reservations.
 If you can buy tickets in advance and have them delivered to your phone (or better yet, printed out), it’ll make things much easier when you arrive at your destination.

 Don’t worry about bringing clothes for every possible weather scenario.
 Instead, bring outfits that can adapt to changes in temperature.
 For example, shorts are great in warm weather, but if it turns cold, add tights underneath and dress them in a sweater or jacket on top.
 And remember that kids grow fast, so chances are they won’t fit into their shorts by the end of summer anyway.